How to Effectively Track Your Marketing Expenses

 Many of these marketing expenses will be at least charged and often reconciled on day 1 of the fiscal year.

-Though there are expenses that can be planned for, there are many unplanned expenses that will crop up through the year.
-The more thoroughly you can add your planned expenses into your budget, the better your visibility into what remains to be spent and how close to over budget you are.
+Though there are expenses that can be planned for, there are many unplanned expenses that will crop up throughout the year.
+The more thoroughly you can add your planned expenses to your budget, the better your visibility into what remains to be spent and how close to over budget you are.
 Keep reading to learn more about planned versus unplanned expenses.

 Examples include event expenses known in advance (e.g., block room booking, travel, meals, booth expenses, printing, agencies, etc.); a digital campaign with an estimated spend-per-day ceiling; technology and data subscriptions; contractor retainers, and so on.